OttawaCloudConsulting/kraken-trading/DESIGN/MONGODB-INTEGRATION.md

 ## 🔄 Incremental Data Retrieval Strategy

-Instead of fetching all available data every time, we will use **incremental data retrieval** based on the last stored timestamp.
+Instead of fetching all available data every time, we will use **incremental data retrieval** based on the last stored timestamps.

 ### **Retrieval Process:**